Frequently Asked Questions

 • Who do I call for technical assistance at IQD?

-• I am thinking of changing an existing design from using leaded crystals to SMD crystals – what do I need to consider?
+• I am thinking of changing an existing design from THT crystals to SMD crystals – what do I need to consider?

 This depends upon the application.
-If for example the crystal is pullable i.e. the frequency can be changed by varying the load capacitance of the crystal by electrical means, then this may be difficult to achieve.
+For example, if the crystal is pullable i.e. the frequency can be changed by varying the load capacitance of the crystal by electrical means, then this may be difficult to achieve.
 For example strip blank SMD crystals have a very much lower pullability than the HC49 style round blank package.

 • Is it preferable to design-in a crystal or an oscillator for my application?

 This depends upon the application.
 If you are designing a discrete circuit and have little or no experience of oscillator design then it may be preferable to use a packaged oscillator since this will remove any tolerance issues.
-It is "easy" to design a "one off" for lab use but if you have to manufacture large numbers in volume this may give rise to all sorts of issues.
-If you are using a chipset which requires a crystal to drive it then this decision is much simpler since the on board oscillator circuit should have been optimised.
+It is "easy" to design a "one off" for lab use but if you have to manufacture large numbers in volume this may give rise to a variety of issues.
+If you are using a chipset which requires a crystal to drive it then this decision is much simpler since the on- board oscillator circuit should have been optimised.

-• What are the differences between SPXO's/ VCXO's / TCXO's and OCXO's
+• What are the differences between SPXO, VCXO, TCXO, OCXO, Disciplined Oscillator and Rubidium Oscillator?

-An oscillator which relies on the inherent pullability of the quartz crystal in order to allow the output frequency of the oscillator output to be changed by application of an external voltage.
+A VCXO relies on the inherent pullability of the quartz crystal to allow the output frequency of the oscillator to be changed by applying an external voltage.
 This change is limited to a few tens of ppm, typically ±100ppm.
-As with SPXO's the frequency/ temperature stability is that of the crystal itself.
+As with SPXO's, the frequency/ temperature stability is that of the crystal itself.
+To know more about VCXOs refer our App Note

-Where the stability of the crystal is not sufficient it may be necessary to use a TCXO or Temperature Compensated Crystal Oscillator.
+Where the stability of the crystal is not sufficient it may be necessary to use a TCXO.
 This type of device is used where the stability of a basic quartz crystal is insufficient.
-Typically TCXO's can achieve a stability of less than 1ppm as opposed to a typical crystal of 30ppm.
+Typically, TCXO's can achieve a stability of less than ±1ppm in preference to a typical crystal of 30ppm.
+Refer more on TCXOs in our App Note

-The "ultimate" piezoelectric product is the OCXO or Oven Controlled Crystal Oscillator.
+The "ultimate" piezoelectric product is the OCXO offers performances of typically 3E10-9.
 Where a very high stability is required then this type of product should be considered.
-These types of devices offer performances of typically 3E10-9.
+Refer for more on OCXOs in our App Note

-Yes; if the device that you are looking for is not a stock part then in some cases a programmable version may be available, these are compatible with the fixed frequency device and can often be supplied in a few working days – a custom fixed frequency may take at least 6 weeks to produce.
-Programmable oscillators particularly lend themselves to prototyping where time is critical.
+Yes; if the device that you are looking for is not a stock part then a programmable oscillator may be available, these are compatible with the fixed frequency device and can often be supplied in just a few working days.
+By comparison, a custom fixed frequency part may take up to 6 weeks in production.
+Programmable oscillators (or Fast-make Oscillators) particularly lend themselves to prototyping where time is critical.
+Despatch times are dependent on quantity; please contact us for further details.

 • Are IQD's products available through Distribution?

-• Does IQD offer products which are not on its website or in its Data Book?
+• Does IQD offer products which are not on its website?

 • Why are crystal packages getting smaller?